Azure-Samples/active-directory-verifiable-credentials-dotnet/README.md

         "type": "your credentialType",
         "manifest": "https://portableidentitycards.azure-api.net/dev/536279f6-15cc-45f2-be2d-61e352b51eef/portableIdentities/contracts/MyCredentialTypeName",
-        "purpose": "the purpose why the verifier asks for a VC", "trustedIssuers": [ "did:ion: ...of the Issuer" ] }
+        "purpose": "the purpose why the verifier asks for a VC", "acceptedIssuers": [ "did:ion: ...of the Issuer" ] }
     ]
   }